 Thematic areas under the thematic objective will be supported by ESF, ERDF and EAFRD funds, which will be available for the whole of Slovenia and will take into account the development level of a region and its educational structure.
 The level of education and inclusion of adults in lifelong learning is lower in the cohesion region of Eastern Slovenia than Western Slovenia.
 Due to its underdevelopment, the scope of funds in the cohesion region of Eastern Slovenia is greater, which will facilitate investments in human resources and thus the closing of the development gap.
+The possibility of adjusting the contribution rate will be used to co-finance the ESF measures within the OP ECP 2014-2020 in compliance with Regulation (EU) No 1303/2013.
+In justified cases, the possibility of exemption under Article 13(2) of Regulation (EU) No 1303/2013 will be applied for the implementation of systemic ESF measures under thematic objective 10.
+The funds will be distributed on the basis of certain keys, which will be defined and justified in the OP within the relevant priority axes.

-An analysis under TO 10 revealed the following key needs: increase participation in lifelong learning to upgrade general and professional competences; strengthen the match with the labour market (scholarships, learning through practice, inter-company educational centres, lifelong career orientation, foundations on the labour market); strengthen human resources in enterprises and implement career guidance at all educational levels; develop education models that will boost the responsiveness of education attractive; develop a more efficient system etc.) with an emphasis on making vocational education attractive; develop a more efficient system of informal and non-formal knowledge recognition; upgrade the professional competences of teachers; enhance various forms of mobility (teachers, students, secondary and primary school pupils) and international mobility, particularly of students from deprived backgrounds; innovative pathways; use and develop e-tools, e-content and e-services in education and invest in the development of ICT infrastructure in educational institutions; promote training, education and knowledge transfer in agriculture, forestry and the agro-food industry.
+An analysis under TO 10 revealed the following key needs: raise and adjust the general and professional competences of older and low-skilled workers; strengthen the match with the labour market (scholarships, learning through practice, inter-company educational centres, lifelong career orientation, foundations on the labour market); strengthen human resources in enterprises and implement career guidance at all educational levels; develop education models that will boost the responsiveness of education to labour market demands (dual learning system etc.) with an emphasis on making vocational education attractive; develop a more efficient system of informal and non-formal knowledge recognition; upgrade the professional competences of teachers; enhance various forms of mobility (teachers, students, secondary and primary school pupils) and international mobility, particularly of students from deprived backgrounds; flexible forms of study (innovative pathways; use and develop e-tools, e-content and e-services in education) and invest in the development of ICT infrastructure in educational institutions; promote training, education and knowledge transfer in agriculture, forestry and the agro-food industry.